What Is Crystal?

 How is Swarovski Crystal made?

 Authentic Swarovski crystals are made only in Austria.
 Silicon oxide powder (glass) is mixed with lead and melted at high temperatures.
 Today, there are many lead glass crystal manufacturers globally but Swarovski is considered the best in the world because they have the highest lead content (30+%) and the best quality precision cutting machine.
+Coloured Swarovski Crystal is often used to replicate many types of precious and semi-precious stones such as the combination of diamond and aquamarine below.

 How much does Swarovski Crystal cost?

 Swarovski crystals are cheaper than cubic zirconia.
 This is due to the complicated manufacturing process and materials used in CZ.
 It’s also worth noting that CZ is more durable than Swarovski Crystals and can be cut with more facets, offering a better light refraction than Swarovski crystals.
+You can check for yourself that Swarovski crystals, although magnificent, are affordable by checking the prices of Angela Wozniak Gemstone Jewellery collection: our luxe-for-less designs are made with Swarovski crystals.

 What is Czech Crystal?